Search methods

 Methods

-Adds a node operator to this local search object.
+Adds an operator to this local search object.

-Adds a route operator to this local search object.
+The operator to add to this local search object.

 Returns the granular neighbourhood currently used by the local search.